ndp-software/keyboard-event-to-string/README.md

 - `map`: An object containing information which modifier is active and what other key is pressed

 ## Release Notes
+- 2.1.0 Add configuration of "hideKey"
+- 2.0.0 November 2021.
+First official typescript release.
-- In Sept 2021, I renamed this from `key-` to `keyboard-` so that I could publish (my own) NPM package.
+- In Sept 2021, I (ndp) renamed this from `key-` to `keyboard-` so that I could publish my forked NPM package.
-- I (Andrew Peterson) converted this library to Typescript in 2021 to suit a web project.
+- In 2021, I (ndp) converted this library to Typescript to suit a web project [AmpWhat](https://www.amp-what.com).
 Feel free to offer contributions.
-- It now uses the `code` of the `KeyboardEvent`.
+- This now uses the `code` of the `KeyboardEvent`, per general recommendations.
 This is _different_.
 This will not be backward compatible.

 ## Disclaimer